-Leading change can feel stressful and isolating.
-We recently commissioned research into how leaders can minimise stress and make their transformation programmes more successful.
+Leading change can be stressful and isolating.
+We recently commissioned research into how leaders can minimize stress and make their transformation programs more successful.
 Here a CFO shares his views on the personal toll of leading change.

 The stress of making the right decision

 When you’re leading change and making the initial decision you have to get involved in the detail and really challenge the process.
-If you’re putting a project forward, you would expect your colleagues to challenge it and say, “what happens if…” and “in my experience…” and ask damn good questions.
-If people raise those in the right way, you’re going to get a better outcome if it goes forward.
+If you’re putting a project forward, you would expect your colleagues to challenge it and say, “what happens if…” and “in my experience…” and ask pithy questions.
+If people raise those in the right way, you’re going to get a better outcome if the project goes forward.

 If it’s not my project but is brought to the board – my job is to challenge, ask the questions that I’m concerned about, raise issues.
-The challenge process is being honest with your views and concerns, and making sure that you ask the right questions.
+The ‘challenge process’ is all about being honest with your views and concerns, and making sure that you ask the right questions.

 When the stakes are particularly high, the ‘challenge’ process becomes longer and harder.
 It’s a lot harder to get people’s buy-in as well.
 Your approval processes, by definition are much longer and more torturous.

-In high-stakes programmes, you can get multiple ‘challenge’ stages.
-So after year two, people ask “should we carry on, or should we stop?”
-And that becomes really hard because you’re invested something, and are thinking, “should we throw this all away, abandon ship?
-Or we should we carry on?”
+In high-stakes programs, you can get multiple ‘challenge’ stages.
+So, after year two, people ask “should we carry on, or should we stop?”
+And that becomes really hard because you’re already invested in something, and are thinking, “should we throw this all away, abandon ship?
+Or should we carry on?”
 Those become tough conversations.

 The stress of the implementation

-If you are doing a really large initiative, you are undoubtedly putting yours and the team’s integrity on the line.
-Because, if you spend millions for nothing, people are going to look at you a little bit differently and go, “good call that, well done you, you’re clearly a genius!”
+If you are doing a really large initiative, you are undoubtedly putting your and the team’s integrity on the line.
+If you spend millions for nothing, people are going to look at you a little bit differently and say, “good call that, well done you, you’re clearly a genius!”

-There is no doubt there’s an element of personal risk that goes with those things, but isn’t that true on anything?
+There is no doubt there’s an element of personal risk that goes with those things but isn’t that true on everything?

-You can get yourself into a position where you become very over-focused on a project.
+You can get yourself into a position where you over-focus on a project.
 You actually live and breathe the whole thing yourself.
-When it’s going badly, you’re going badly, and when it’s going well, you’re going well.
+When it’s going badly, you’re doing badly, and when it’s going well, you’re doing well.
 You take on the personality of the stage of the project you’re in.
 That’s the hardest part because you’re very wrapped up in something that’s very large.
-You can get to a point where, even though your colleagues are trying to help you through it, you don’t recognise help for hindrance, or hindrance for help.
+You can get to a point where, even though your colleagues are trying to help you through it, you don’t recognize the difference between help and hindrance.
 That makes it very, very tough.

 On one huge transformation, I can remember a number of times we celebrated small wins.
 Because you have to just get yourself out of that whole, ‘this is large and this is serious’ discussion.